Can cultivating happiness actually make you healthier?

 The Impact of Happiness on Health

 A positive outlook on life is associated with reduced mortality, enhanced immunity, and engaging in healthier lifestyle habits, like diet and exercise.
-In addition to a host of other benefits, people who report higher levels of happiness also slept deeper and showed lower levels of cortisol and inflammation.
-Being happy may also protect your heart, lengthen life expectancy, and reduce pain.
+In addition to a host of other benefits, people who report higher levels of happiness also slept deeper and showed lower levels of cortisol.

-Furthermore, research indicates that mood can impact the body's ability to respond to viruses.
+Furthermore, research indicates that mood can impact the body's ability to respond to bugs and germs.
 In one study, older adults who reported greater mood disturbance (anger, fatigue, confusion) had poorer cytokine responses to live virus, whereas those who reported greater vigor and optimism had greater cytokine responses.

 How to Create More Happiness in Your Life

 Happiness encompasses feelings of joy and pleasure, a sense of meaning and purpose in life, and life satisfaction.
 Here are seven ways to increase happiness in your life:

 Connect with people you love.
 This could be a phone call, a text, or FaceTime if connecting in person isn't an option.

 Engage fully.
 Research by Mihaly Csikszentmihaly suggests that people report the greatest satisfaction when they are totally immersed in and concentrating on what they are doing.

 Laugh more.
 Studies show that the more you laugh, the healthier you are.
 Intentionally surround yourself with whoever and whatever makes you laugh, whether that includes friends and family or funny cat videos on the internet.

 Express gratitude.
 If you don't already have one, start a gratitude journal and write down five specific things that you're grateful for today.